btkrausen/hashicorp/terraform/Hands-On Labs/Section 08 - Implement and Maintain State/04 - Terraform_State_Backend_Storage.md

 - [Google Cloud Storage Backend](https://www.terraform.io/docs/language/settings/backends/gcs.html)
 - [Azure Storage Backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html)

-Consult Terraform documentaion for a [full list of Terraform standard backends](https://www.terraform.io/docs/language/settings/backends/index.html)
+Consult Terraform documentation for a [full list of Terraform standard backends](https://www.terraform.io/docs/language/settings/backends/index.html)

 Most backends also support collaboration features so using a backend is a must-have both from a security and teamwork perspective.
 Not all of these features need to be configured and enabled, but we will walk you some of the most beneficial items including versioning, encryption and state locking.